ItalianoFrançaisDeutschEnglish

 In its extreme development, the State is increasingly controlled by Capital and the Technical System, and emptied of its functions and prerogatives, which are transferred to “autonomous” or supranational organizations.
 While laws, regulations, and control grow indefinitely, real political power dissolves.

-The idea of private property goes far beyond exclusive possession—which also exists in nature and is always concrete, limited, and circumstantial—and carries with it an often counterfactual idea of total separation of the object from its context of existence (the case of land ownership is emblematic) and the equally counterfactual idea of perpetuity: a transferred form of immortality.
+The idea of private property goes far beyond exclusive possession—which also exists in nature and is always concrete, limited, and circumstantial—and carries with it an often unrealistic idea of total separation of the object from its context of existence (the case of land ownership is emblematic) and the equally illusory idea of perpetuity: a translated form of immortality.

 Ownership is superseded by its functional emptying.
 Possession becomes temporary management, conditional use, paid access.
 The object no longer belongs, but circulates in a closed system of controlled availability.